Why is it called the Helen P. Denit Honors Program?

 How can I join the Honors Program?

 If you meet the eligibility requirements, you are encouraged to apply.
 Interested students who do not meet the requirements are considered on a one by one case.
-Please refer to the
+Contact the Honors Program for further information.
+Application deadlines are September 22nd for fall semester and February 6th for spring semester.

 Why should I join the Honors Program?

 A better question; why not join the Honors Program?
-If you are intellectually curious and wish to explore your academic life to the fullest, being a Denit Honors member will help you to make that happen!
-Check out our Denit Difference page for more information.
+If you are intellectually curious and wish to explore your academic life to the fullest, being a Denit Honors student will help you to make that happen!
+Check this out for more inormation.

 Do I need to take any extra classes to complete the Honors Program?

-No. All the Honors classes will fulfill general education requirements, major requirements or electives.
+No. All the Honors classes will fulfill general education requirements, major requirements and/or electives.

-How do I graduate from the Helen P. Denit Honors Program?
+How do I graduate from the Honors Program?

 You choose 1 level to satisfy graduation requirements, but may complete as many levels as you wish.
 These levels include:

-(Freshman and Sophomores only): Complete15 Lower Level Honors credits, attend 2 Denit Honors events per semester, and maintain a minimum cumulative GPA of 3.3.
+(Freshman and Sophomores only): Complete15 Honors credits, attend 2 Denit Honors events per semester, and maintain a minimum cumulative GPA of 3.3.
 No Honors Contracts allowed.

 : Complete 12 Upper Division Honors credits including 1 Honors Project, attend 2 Denit Honors events per semester, and maintain a minimum cumulative GPA of 3.3.
 Only 1 Honors Contract allowed.